Creating a Half Height Wall

 - Click on the edit handle at the midpoint of the top edge, then drag the top edge upward or downward to change its height.

 - You can also click on the temporary dimension that shows the top edge height to open the Move Object Using Dimension in line text box and specify the exact needed height.

 - Click on an edit handle that displays over a corner to move it up or down and produce a raked, or sloped wall.

 - You can also place breaks in the top or bottom edge to create steps in the wall using the Break Line edit tool.

 - To restore the default top and/or bottom heights, click on the wall to select it, then click the Open Object edit button.
-In the Wall Height Specification dialog, check the boxes beside Default Top Height and/or Default Bottom Height, then click OK.
+In the Wall Specification dialog, on the Structure panel check the boxes beside Default Top Height and/or Default Bottom Height, then click OK.